Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 - Crafting a Mundane Item (Weaponsmith version)

 ### *Imports*
-Choose a valid destination for the travel downtime, starting from the settlement where your establishment is.
-Players can now purchase any items that can be crafted in the target settlement for the item's listed costs.

-### *Transport*
-Choose a valid destination for the travel downtime, starting from the settlement where your establishment is.
-Players can now purchase any items that can be crafted in the target settlement for the item's listed costs.
+Choose 1 valid destination for travel (can use Docks, Airship Docks or Spelljammer Docks if those were built when the Establishment finishes construction) Anything that can be bought/crafted in the target settlement, can now also be bought/crafted here for a 10% increased gold cost.<br/>

-You can choose to allow all players to use your Establishment's downtimes, or declare that only certain players are allowed to.
+*(what this does is allow players to choose: pay the travel costs, or skip the travel costs but pay extra 10% for the item)*

 ## Extended Rest: Generate Income
 Taking an extended rest at your Establishment allows you to earn gold from the business your establishment conducts.
 Roll a 2D4 and then add your Establishments level and the Settlement's level to the result.
 Then multiply that result by 2d100, to find out how much gold you've earned.